 Policies and Procedures for Chapter 33 and the Yellow Ribbon Education Benefits Program

-Milligan University has been approved by the Department of Veterans Affairs to participate in the Post 9/11 GI Bill Education Enhancement Program, also known as the Yellow Ribbon Program.
-This approval began on August 1, 2009, and extends through July 31, 2021.
+Milligan University has been approved by the Department of Veterans Affairs to participate in the Post 9/11 GI Bill ® Education Enhancement Program, also known as the Yellow Ribbon Program.
+This approval began on August 1, 2009, and extends through July 31, 2022.
 Application and approval processes are based on an annual calendar running from August 1 through July 31.
 Milligan University has agreed to provide scholarship contributions for up to 50 undergraduate students and up to 10 graduate students.
-The maximum yearly contribution amount for undergraduate students for 2020-2021 is $11,100; the maximum yearly contribution amount for graduate students for 2020-2021 is $5,000.
+The maximum yearly contribution amount for undergraduate students for 2020-2021 was $11,100; the maximum yearly contribution amount for graduate students for 2020-2021 was $5,000.

 For a veteran to be placed on a first-come-first-serve list for Yellow Ribbon benefits, the School Certifying Official (at Milligan, this is the Registrar) must receive the following documentation for the veteran:

 - Any pertinent VA Form DD-214 (noting honorable discharge)

 - Notification from VA of veteran’s eligibility for Chapter 33 benefits including the percentage of eligibility (Only veterans who are eligible at the 100% level can receive the Yellow Ribbon scholarship.)

 - An award letter from the VA for students who are eligible and have been approved for Transfer of Entitlement from a parent or spouse

 In addition, the veteran must have been admitted to Milligan University.
 Still need to apply to the university?
 No problem!

 Enrollment at Milligan University will be reported by the SCO using VA-Once for each fall and spring enrollment period, noting credit hours, start/end dates, tuition, fees, and Yellow Ribbon scholarship amount.